r4work/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a 2017-18 batch Fulbright alumnus and have been affiliated to Duke University, USA as a Visiting Research Fellow for the last five years.
-I have been doing research, advocacy, and teaching for the past fourteen years in India.
-I use a mix-method approach to explore linkages between social capital, social networks, and public (inclusive) participation in the context of public policy and community development interventions designed to improve the socio-economic status of people.
+I have been doing practice, research, and teaching for the past fourteen years in India.
+I use a mix-method approach to explore linkages between social capital, social networks, and public (inclusive) participation in the context of public policy and community development interventions.